US Citizens Starting a Business Overseas: Top Money-Saving US Expat Tax Tips

 Key Takeaways

-- If you start a business overseas, but you’re working for yourself, you will have a different set of filing requirements – you must file a Schedule C (Profit or Loss from Business) along with your US expat tax return.
+- If you start a business overseas, and you’re working for yourself, you will have a different set of filing requirements – you must file a Schedule C (Profit or Loss from Business) along with your US expat tax return.
+Otherwise, you may need form 1120, 1120S, 1065, or other forms.
+If you create/register a business overseas, you will have additional reporting requirements that you should discuss with a tax expert.

-- If you are running a corporation, you will also need to file FBAR for your individual/personal account if it hits $10,000, even for one minute during the tax year.
+- You will need to file FBAR for your foreign individual/personal and business accounts if they hit $10,000 combined, even for one minute during the tax year.

 - Reasonable and ordinary expenses related to your business can be deducted from US tax liability.